lino-framework/getlino/docs/usage.rst

     .. rubric:: Server configuration options

-    .. option:: --contrib

-        Configure a contributor environment.
-Install a clone of all repositories to your ``--repos-base`` and use these for new sites.

     .. option:: --shared-env

         Full path to your default virtualenv.
-        Default value i taken from :envvar:`VIRTUAL_ENV` environment value.
+        Default value is taken from :envvar:`VIRTUAL_ENV` environment value.
         If this is empty, every new site  will get its own virgin environment.

     .. option:: --repos-base